 Deactivate a Workflow

-You can deactivate a workflow byworkflowId
+You can deactivate a workflow byworkflowId or name using the deactivate method:

 JavaScript